-For more personal petting zoo experiences, be sure to check out our list of the best animal games, as well as the best games like Stardew Valley on Switch and mobile.
+For more personal petting zoo experiences, be sure to check out our list of the best animal games or the best bear games, as well as the best games like Stardew Valley on Switch and mobile.
 Or, if you’d rather test out your cat-like reflexes, why not try our picks for the best fishing games, baseball games, and ping pong games on Switch and mobile.

 If you’re still to be convinced, why not check out our Cat Cafe Manager review to see how we got on serving coffees in Caterwaul.

 Is the only thing stopping you from having a house full of cats your landlord?
 Well, don’t give up on your dreams of kitty collecting just yet, as Cat Game can deliver your dream of a house full of felines to the palm of your hand.
 In this casual cat collector, you build up a cat tower teeming with tabbies, shorthairs, and lil’ munchkins, all of which you can feed, play with, and even style thanks to Cat Game’s countless customisation options.

 Probably the only game on this list where your fine feline is equipped with a sword, Cat Quest 2 is one for those who want to put the theory of nine lives to the test in combat.
 With more missions than the original Cat Quest, a new canine companion to accompany you on your quest across Felingard and function as a second-player character, and even more cat-puns than this article, it’s an epic quest worth taking for any whisker-loving warriors.